Publications

 Overview

 This maintains a list of publications (journals, conferences, …) where IESopt was applied as part of the modeling approach.
-Entries are in alphabetical order.
+Entries are in chronological order.
 If you want to contribute a new publication or project, please follow the instructions in the section on contributing below.

 List of references